BrianSteel/BrianSteel/README.md

    - SaaS
    - Node

-### I'm learning these and will be making projects on each on them🌱
+### I'm learning these and will be making projects on each one them🌱

    Stay Tuned for:

    - Angular
    - Typescript
    - SaaS
-   - Node
+   - Node Js
+   - And more.
+(As I said, stay tuned)

 ### 📫 How to reach me: